DiansSopandi/api-avrin-crud/README.md

    so. just create a mySQL database with name call 'avrin'

-   since nestJs is a code first ,
+   since nestJs is a code first,

-   and its going to auto create table on "avrin" database name
+   its going to auto create user table on mySQL database name "avrin"

    authentication to your mySQL local machine use no password

+   user: 'root'

+   password:

+   database: 'avrin'

 5. start the backend API application with yarn start or yarn start:dev
 5. for testing this CRUD API, its could be to use postman tool
 6. alternative to test without postman, just type http://localhost:8000/APIDocs